godpeny/pages/main/src/blog-post.0.md

        trainable=False)
 ```

+### Markov Model
+Markov model is a stochastic model used to model pseudo-randomly changing systems.
+It is assumed that future states depend only on the current state, not on the events that occurred before it.
+The simplest Markov model is the Markov chain.

-### Markov Chain
+#### Markov Chain
 A Markov chain is a way to describe a system that moves between different situations called "states", where the chain assumes the probability of being in a particular state at the next step depends solely on the current state.

 For example, let'x consider two-state Markov chain below.
 <img src="images/blog0_markov_chain.png" alt="Markov Chain" width="200"/>